-- Feasibility or practicality of implementing an action must be considered. - Actions vary in the amount of time and resources required to implement them.
-Some are easy to implement, while others are impossible. - Factors to look at include: - Staffing levels and expertise (availability of technical and management capability), - Financial implications (capital outlays, expenditures for materials and services, ongoing operating costs, fundraising potential) - Policy and procedural changes (if these are required and who can make them). - The political feasibility of various actions must also be realistically evaluated. - If it is not likely that you can implement an action, it may be given a low priority even if its impact is high.
+- The feasibility or practicality of implementing an action must be considered. - Actions vary in the amount of time and resources required to implement them.
+Some are easy to implement, while others are impossible. - Factors to look at include: - Staffing levels and expertise: availability of technical or professional expertise and project management capability. - Financial implications: capital outlays, expenditures for materials and services, ongoing operating costs, fundraising potential. - Policy and procedural changes.
+Are these required and who can make the change? - The political feasibility of various actions must also be realistically evaluated. - If it is not likely that you can implement an action, it may be given a low priority even if its impact is high.